readingcapital/readingcapital.github.io/volume-1/index.md

 The results of science cost nothing once they are attained.
 But to use them the appropriate means of production are required.
 Their value increases the value of the product because their value is transferred.
 Yet, the purpose is to make these products cheaper.
-The individual machine might cost more, but because it is more productive its value spreads across more products.
-There is less
-$c$ contribution for each individual product.
+The individual machine might cost more, so the minimal size of capital increases.
+However, because the machine is more productive its value spreads across more products.
+There is less $c$ contribution for each individual product.

 Furthermore, as the productivity of making machines increases their value drops, they become cheaper.